19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Abilities/Ability Scores.md

 Ability scores can take *temporary* damage, which is healed after a [Full Rest](../../Game%20Procedures/Exploration/Resting.md#Full%20Rest).

-## About Ability Scores
+## When to Use Ability Scores

-*Ability scores are added to rolls in appropriate circumstances.
-Rolls made with a d20 usually add your ability score, while rolls made with smaller dice (d4-d12) will usually add half your ability score.*
+Ability scores are added to [Check](../../Game%20Procedures/Core%20Procedures/Check.md) (d20 rolls).
+While d20 rolls usually add your ability score.
+Rolls made with smaller dice (d4-d12) will, in certain circumstances, add half your ability score.

-*Common circumstances for adding the score are spelled out on that ability scores rules text.
-The GM may also call for a particular ability roll given the situation.
-These ability scores are the primary way your character is mechanically represented in the game, and changing these is the primary way you can see your character progress.*
+The GM may also call for a particular ability [Check](../../Game%20Procedures/Core%20Procedures/Check.md) in uncertain situations.
+The six ability scores are the primary way player character's are mechanically represented in the game, and increasing these (at [Level Up](../Derived%20Statistics/Level.md#Level%20Up)) is the primary way they progress.